-Each party has rules of the road that must be obeyed in order to minimize the chance of a vehicle-pedestrian accident occurring; however, the ultimate responsibility lands on the driver of a vehicle to exercise due care in order to avoid such a collision if and when at all possible.
+Each party has rules of the road that must be obeyed to minimize the chance of a vehicle-pedestrian accident occurring; however, the ultimate responsibility lands on the driver of a vehicle to exercise due care to avoid such a collision if and when at all possible.

 Rules of the road for pedestrians: